vipul2097/SPEMiniProject/README.md

 Overall, this playbook defines a set of tasks that can be used to deploy and run a Docker container that runs a Java application.
 When executed on the hosts in the "containers" group, Ansible will pull the Docker image, start the container, and run the specified command inside the container.

-### META-INF/MANIFEST.MF
-META-INF/MANIFEST.MF is a file that contains metadata about a JAR file, including information about the contents of the JAR file and how it should be executed.
-It is a standard part of the JAR file format and is used by Java applications to define the entry point for the application and other important metadata.

-One of the key attributes that can be specified in the MANIFEST.MF file is the Main-Class attribute.
-This attribute specifies the fully-qualified name of the Java class that contains the main() method for the application.
-The main() method is the entry point for the Java application, and it is the method that is executed when the application is started.